dennis/slipstream/docs/events.md

 something.
 These are non-command (describes what happened) and c ommand-events (request changes).

-Each event contains at least two properties.
+Each event contains at least three properties.
  - **EventType**: Name of the event (Such as AudioCommandPlay)
  - **ExcludeFromTxrx**: Is event transmitted via TransmitterPlugin
+ - **Uptime**: Time of when the message was sent via Eventbus (in milliseconds).
+   Time is since start of EventBus

 Both properties are constants.